 The designs of complex products are typically unique.
 Even within a fleet of new commercial aircraft produced at the same time, on the same production line, the aircraft will show slight design variations.
 The variations might amount to around 5% difference across a fleet of ten aircraft.

-These design variations that are evident shortly after manufacture and gradually increase due to modifications that are made such as software upgrades.
+These design variations that are evident shortly after manufacture gradually increase as modifications are implemented.
+The modifications might arise due to software updates or from upgrades to new technology.
 These modifications invariably gradually change the design of the aircraft over time.
-Furthermore the modifications cannot be implemented at the same time on all aircraft and as a consequence, the designs of the products in a fleet can be seen to diverge as the fleet ages (Morris).
+Furthermore the modifications cannot be implemented at the same time on all aircraft and consequently, the designs of the products in a fleet can be seen to diverge as the fleet ages (Morris).
 As a result of this phenomenon, the amount of time engineers spend searching for spares and maintenance information gradually increases.
 This issue compounds existing information management challenges that are faced when managing fleets of complex products.

 A system is considered to exist when a set of related concepts or objects that interact with each other.
 There are four fundamental characteristics of systems (Checkland):